-35.3.3 Will using the Checker Framework slow down my program?
+37.3.3 Will using the Checker Framework slow down my program?
 Will it slow down the compiler?

-Using the Checker Framework has no impact on the execution of your program: the compiler emits the identical bytecodes as the Java 8 compiler and so there is no run-time effect.
+Using the Checker Framework has no impact on the execution of your program: the compiler emits the identical bytecodes as the javac compiler and so there is no run-time effect.
 Because there is no run-time representation of type qualifiers, there is no way to use reflection to query the qualifier on a given object, though you can use reflection to examine a class/method/field declaration.

 Using the Checker Framework does increase compilation time.
-In theory it should only add a few percent overhead, but our current implementation can double the compilation time - or more, if you run many pluggable type-checkers at once.
-This is especially true if you run pluggable type-checking on every file (as we recommend) instead of just on the ones that have recently changed.
-Nonetheless, compilation with pluggable type-checking still feels like compilation, and you can do it as part of your normal development process.
+It can double the compilation time - or more, if you run many pluggable type-checkers at once.
+This is especially true if you run pluggable type-checking on every file, instead of incremental compilation of just the files that have recently changed.
+Nonetheless, compilation with pluggable type-checking still feels like compilation, and you can do it as part of your normal development process, or during continuous integration.

-35.3.4 How do I shorten the command line when invoking a checker?
+37.3.4 How do I shorten the command line when invoking a checker?